TERMS OF ENGAGEMENT

 I am sure that you will be happy with the standard of professional service my firm provides.
 However, if you do have any queries or concerns about my service please do not hesitate to let me know immediately or within a year of when you realise you have a concern.
 Any complaint will be dealt with promptly, fairly and effectively in accordance with our complaints procedure, a copy of which is available on request, by me personally.
 Our complaints procedure adopts the recommendations published in the Ombudsman’s guides, copies of which you may request from the address below, us or download from the website below.

 If we have not dealt with your complaint to your satisfaction within 8 weeks of us receiving it, the Legal Ombudsman will normally accept the complaint for investigation.
+You can also complain to the Solicitors Regulation Authority.

 Contact details for the Legal Ombudsman are: